Career Peer Ambassadors

 about the program

-The Career Ambassador Program (CAP) is a new career readiness peer-to-peer learning community at San Diego Mesa College.
-The program is a pilot funded by the Strong Workforce Project and Mesa College Career Technical Education department.
+The Career Peer Ambassador Program (CAP) is a new career readiness peer-to-peer learning community at the San Diego Mesa College Career Center.
+The program is a pilot funded by the Strong Workforce Program.
 CAP began in the Spring of 2018 to support our short-term campus projects while the region develops a long-term plan to grow and improve outcomes for Career Education programs in the California Community Colleges.

 What is a Career Peer Ambassador?

-Career Peer Ambassadors are campus student leaders who are trained to facilitate the resources available through the San Diego Mesa College Career Center.
+Career Peer Ambassadors are campus student leaders who are trained to facilitate the resources available through the San Diego Mesa College Career Center department.
 Students selected to serve as Career Peer Ambassadors participate in intensive summer training sessions with our Career Counselors, Internship Coordinator, and Career Center staff to develop transferable work-related skills, and participate in professional development trainings as needed.
+They promote and deliver informational presentations about career services within Mesa College classrooms, around the college campus, and at career services events.
+They also provide walk-in individual and group peer-to-peer career coaching sessions.

-The Career Ambassador Program is a team of dedicated, knowledgeable, and friendly students who represent the San Diego Mesa College Career Center.
-They guide their peers through their career journeys by providing peer-to-peer résumé building, job search techniques and strategies, as well as other career readiness resources.
+The Career Peer Ambassador Program is a team of dedicated, knowledgeable, and friendly students who represent the San Diego Mesa College Career Center.
+They guide their peers through their career journeys by providing peer-to-peer coaching sessions on job searching, résumé writing, cover letter writing, and interview preparation, as well as other career readiness resources.

 - Résumé building